fragcolor-xyz/shards-graphics/Internals.md

 # Internals

-The core of rendering operations is the `Renderer` class, it contains all the caches, state and function to render frames.
+The core of rendering operations is the `Renderer` class, it contains all the caches, state and functions to render frames.

 ## Renderer